areitan/Day_Planner/README_Day_Planner.md

 1. I added a variable for the current date to display on the planner.
 2. I added a variable for the current hour converted to military time so I could use that in if statements to comtrol the colors in the ```.html``` file.
 3. I added if statements for each hour to control the color.
+4. I added functions to save user input from the text inputs to local storage.
+5. I added event listeners to each time-block button to trigger saving the user input to local storage

 ### style.css